 The risks described in "Risk factors," in our Annual Report on Form 10-K for the year ended January 31, 2019 could materially and adversely affect our business, financial condition and results of operations.
-There have been no material changes in such risks.
+Other than indicated below, there have been no material changes in such risks.
 These risk factors do not identify all risks that we face - our operations could also be affected by factors that are not presently known to us or that we currently consider to be immaterial to our operations.
+In addition, due to the closing of the Merger, we are now subject to the risks described in WageWorks's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 and its Quarterly Reports on Form 10-Q for the three months ended March 31, 2019 and June 30, 2019, as well as in Exhibit 99.5 to our Form 8-K filed July 8, 2019.